autocowrekt/write-ups/htb/README.md

 ## General ##
 The majority of these boxes were done as part of preparation to take the OSCP exam.
 I went back through my notes and created write-ups for each of them and additional information, screenshots, and links to external resources.
 I wanted to keep them concise and to the point while still showing enough detail/links/information to provide a clear path to get user and systme/root on the boxes.

 All boxes were done without the use of Metasploit because as mentioned they were done in prepartion for the exam.
-I don't have anything against metasploit but I think more can be learned without it as it forces you to understand how the exploit works.
+I don't have anything against metasploit but I think more can be learned without it as it forces you to understand how various exploits work.

 ## Write-up Format ##